 He is the eighth man to hold that position, is the fourth who also played for the team (joining Hap Emms, Milt Schmidt and Mike O'Connell) and is the first former Boston draft pick to rise to that post.
-The team's three-year record with Sweeney at the helm is 136-82-28 for a .610 win percentage, which ranks sixth in the NHL over that span.
+The team's five-year record with Sweeney at the helm is 229-120-49 for a .637 win percentage, which ranks third in the NHL over that span.
+He was voted by his peers as the NHL's General Manager of the Year in 2018-19 as the club compiled the third-best record in the NHL and advanced to the Stanley Cup Final, and the club won the President's Trophy with the league's best record in 2019-20.

 Sweeney's ascension to the head of the club's hockey operations continues his long legacy with the club, as he began as the team's eighth pick, 166th overall, in the 1984 NHL Entry Draft and moved through the organization as a player for 15 seasons and in various front office capacities for nine years prior to assuming his current position.